MV Piano Land

-MV Piano Land is a cruise ship in service for Astro Ocean, a newly-formed Chinese cruise line.
+Piano Land is a cruise ship owned by China Cruises.
 She originally entered service in April 1995 as Oriana for P&O Cruises, and was named by Queen Elizabeth II.
 She was built by Meyer Werft at their shipyard in Papenburg, Germany, and measures 69,153 gross tons.
-As Oriana, she held the Golden Cockerel trophy in recognition of being the fastest ship in the P&O Cruises fleet from 1997, when she succeeded her fleetmate Canberra, to her departure in 2019.
+As Oriana, she held the Golden Cockerel trophy in recognition of being the fastest ship in the P&O Cruises fleet from 1997, when she succeeded her fleetmate Canberra.
+In early 2026, Spain-based Corazul Cruceros announced plans to acquired the vessel for service in the Mediterranean, the Caribbean and South America.

 Overview

-Christened in 1995, by Queen Elizabeth II, Oriana was the first new ship commissioned for P&O Cruises, and the first to be designed specifically for the British cruise market.
+Christened in 1995 by Queen Elizabeth II, Oriana was the first new ship commissioned for P&O Cruises, and the first to be designed specifically for the British cruise market.
 At 69,153 gross tons, she was one of the largest cruise ships in the world.
-She was also designed in the style of an ocean liner to facilitate long distance voyages and world cruises.
+She was also designed in the style of an ocean liner to facilitate long-distance voyages and world cruises.
 She was the second ship to carry the name Oriana, and was named in tribute to the first Oriana, which served for Orient Line and P&O from 1960 to 1986.
-After a lengthy campaign, P&O Cruises were permitted to allocate the new Oriana the call sign 'GVSN', which was the same call sign as the first Oriana.
+After a lengthy campaign, P&O Cruises was permitted to allocate the new Oriana the call sign 'GVSN', which was the same call sign as the first Oriana.

-From 1995 when she entered commercial service, until 2000, Oriana was owned by P&O. In 2000 P&O de-merged its cruise ship operations, with ownership of Oriana transferring to the new company, P&O Princess Cruises.
-In 2003 P&O Princess merged with Carnival Corporation to form Carnival Corporation & plc.
+From 1995, when she entered commercial service, until 2000, Oriana was owned by P&O. In 2000 P&O de-merged its cruise ship operations, with ownership of Oriana transferring to the new company, P&O Princess Cruises.
+In 2003 P&O Princess merged with Carnival Corporation to form Carnival Corporation.
 Despite these changes of ownership, Oriana was operated by P&O Cruises throughout.

 In 2006 she was re-registered to Bermuda so that weddings could be conducted on board, and as a result, her call sign was changed to ZCDU9.
-In November 2011, Oriana became a ship exclusively for adults.
+In November 2011, Oriana became an adult-only ship.

-In August 2019, Oriana was sold to the newly-formed Chinese cruise line Astro Ocean and renamed Piano Land.
+In August 2019, Oriana was sold to the newly formed Chinese cruise line Astro Ocean and renamed Piano Land.

+Corazul Cruceros claimed to have signed a charter agreement with Astro Ocean in September 2026.
+The company plans to operate the ship in Brazil starting in October.

 General characteristics

 Oriana is 260 m long, with a beam of just over 32 m, and a draught of 7.9 m, which varies up to 8.2 m depending on load.
 There is a and a maximum passenger capacity of 1,928.
 Outside passenger deck space is 105000 sqft.
-Power is provided by four MAN B&W Diesel engines generating a total of 39,300 kW giving the ship a service speed of 24 kn.
+Power is provided by four MAN B&W Diesel engines generating a total of 39,300 kW, giving the ship a service speed of 24 kn.